rahul-tech03/Telecom-Customer-ChurnAnalysis/README.md

-# PwC Switzerland Power BI Job Simulation on Forage - September 2024
+# Telecom revenue, Customer churn, diversity and Inclusion analysis using Power BI

  * Completed a job simulation where I strengthened my PowerBI skills to better understand clients and their data visualisation needs.